jsbots/AutoFish/README.md

 - The better your video settings the better it's for the bot too.
 - Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
 - Different direction might make the bobber either brighter or darker, bigger or smaller (feathers), this all will impact the bot too.
 In most cases the place doesn't matter **it's all about direction and position**.
 It's a pixel bot after all, so mind this.
 - Camera position is not so important but might have some impact too.
+Just don't scroll it out so that you can see the whole Azeroth while fishing...

 <img src="https://github.com/olesgeras/AutoFish/blob/bcb00d84fb04a3968950ee1dc6e119bcf1b4a555/app/img/fishing-zone-example.jpg" width="1000">